SNHU-CS/CS-330/module04/mod4_tutorials.md

 The mouse position callback is straightforward.
 Whenever the mouse moves, the callback gets called and recieves the X and Y screen coordinates of the cursor as input.

 ```
-// glfw: whenever the mouse moves, this callback is called
+// glfw: Whenever the mouse moves, this callback is called.
 // -------------------------------------------------------
 void UMousePositionCallback(GLFWwindow* window, double xpos, double ypos)
 {